AnacletoLAB/grape/README.rst

     * 'get_unchecked_minimum_node_degree'
     * 'get_weighted_maximum_node_degree'

-So the method we want to compute the connected components would be `connected_components`.
+In our example the method we need for computing the graph components would be `connected_components`.

-Now, in order to get the method documentation, the easiest method is to use Python's `help <https://docs.python.org/3/library/functions.html#help>`_ as follows:
+Now the easiest way to get the method documentation is to use Python's `help <https://docs.python.org/3/library/functions.html#help>`_ as follows:

 .. code:: python